natelistrom/natelistrom.github.io/tantalus-mirror.md

 Charis glanced at Alex.
 He was staring out the viewports at the tiny, flickering dot of the other ship.

+Charis checked the status report.
+Sometime in the intervening minutes, auto-repair had done its magic on the maneuvering system.
 She keyed in a command to stop the lights flickering and send the pulse pattern to the thrusters instead.

 She set it to only repeat three times.
 They couldn’t afford to spend much of their precious fuel — not with that leak — but it would be worth it if they could get help.
 The other ship seemed to be doing fine on fuel, since they were continuing to maneuver.